Nail003/cv-generator/README.md

 This CV Generator was created as part of my TOP assignment.
 It combines creative design with practical coding to provide an easy-to-use tool for generating standout CVs.

 ---

-Feel free to adjust any section or add additional details as your project evolves!